RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-employees.html.md

 ## General guidelines

-[Updated on: 30 October 2020]
+[Updated on: 27 November 2020]

 To protect your own health and to avoid further infections, Heinrich Heine University is taking the following preventive measures.
 These measures apply regardless of whether first symptoms of the disease have already appeared.

-The regulations concerning work from home/telework as stipulated in the relevant service agreement have been suspended from 02 November to 30 November in the light of the relevant rulings by the Federal Government.
+The regulations concerning work from home/telework as stipulated in the relevant service agreement have been suspended until 15 January 2021 in the light of the relevant rulings by the Federal Government.
 Persons whose physical presence is required on campus as well as persons who can perform their duties only on campus continue to be obliged to come to campus for work.
 For all other persons it is possible to fully or in parts work from